 Wearing your hair up at the wedding?
 Bring a hair tie or clip to get a better idea of what the dress will look like paired with an updo.
 This will also give you more visuals of the neckline and the back of the gown.

 7. A Good Attitude

-"Most importantly, if the bride is present at the fitting, don't forget to keep things positive," says Risatti.
+"Most importantly, if the bride is present at the fitting don't forget to keep things positive," says Risatti.
 Even if you're not madly in love with the dress the bride has picked out, keep your thoughts to yourself.
-Go in there knowing you can add your own splash of personality to the dress with makeup, accessories, and even an evening bag.
+Go in there knowing you can add your own splash of personality to the dress with makeup and accessories.

 Jen Glantz is a "professional bridesmaid" and the founder of Bridesmaid for Hire.
 She's the author of All My Friends Are Engaged and frequently wears old bridesmaid dresses to the grocery store and on first dates.